Cindy (Cynthia) Lodge

-Cindy (Cynthia) Lodge is the Associate Director of the Office of Budget, Planning and Integration in the Office of the Director of the U.S. Geological Survey (USGS).
+Prior to her Acting Deputy Director role, Cindy (Cynthia) Lodge served as the Associate Director of the Office of Budget, Planning and Integration in the Office of the Director of the U.S. Geological Survey (USGS).
 She is the Bureau's chief adviser for all matters related to strategic budgetary and financial strategies, budget formulation, presentation and advocacy; guidance and oversight for budget execution, internal controls, and working capital funds; leadership and oversight for the Bureau's Strategic Plan and supporting the Department of the Interior's Strategic Plan; leadership for performance management and enterprise risk management; and reports to these activities to the Department of Interior, Office of Management and Budget and Congress.

 Career History and Highlights